HEROS: Hierarchical Exploration with Online Subregion Updating for 3D Environment Coverage: Rapid Environmental Preprocessing

 In most approaches \cite{nbvp, dsvp, fuel}, the viewpoint is utilized to observe unknown voxels within the visible range of sensors, thus continuously extending the frontier.
 However, this process requires frequent and expensive ray tracing to assess the visibility of the unknown voxels from the viewpoint.
 Inspired by \cite{bubblepl, bubbleex}, we employ the collision-free sphere to generate high-quality viewpoints to observe the unknown environment.
 This approach aims to reduce the number of viewpoints, thus simplifying the complexity of subsequent exploration planning.
 The center $\mathbf{p}_s$ of the collision-free sphere is located at the frontier voxel, with its radius defined as:

 where $\mathbf{p}_o$ is the position of the nearest occupied voxel, and $r_{\text{sensor}}$ is the maximum scanning radius of the LiDAR sensor.
 Due to the absence of obstacles within the sphere and its convex nature, any frontier voxel in the sphere can be observed from a viewpoint inside.
 Thus, performing expensive ray tracing on every frontier voxel to determine its visibility from the viewpoint is unnecessary.
-The overall generation procedure of the collision-free sphere is similar to \cite{bubbleex}.
 Then, the node $N$ located inside the sphere and closest to its center is selected as the viewpoint.
 This search process is achieved by K-Nearest Neighbor search in $\mathcal{G}$.
 Fig. \ref{graph} shows the dynamic sparse graph and the viewpoints generated based on collision-free spheres.